kgellci/Area51/docs/faq.md

 1. Rule: `generate`
     - Creates a `user.xconfig` file that allows different developers to enter their individual configurations (it's gitignored)
     - Runs two scripts (`ensure-xcodegen.sh`, `ensure-swiftlint.sh`) that installs a specified version of Xcodegen and Swiftlint respectively.
+The scripts download the appropriate version, if they are not available
     - Runs Xcodegen

 2. Rule: `lint`